220.127.116.11 Small Government and Laissez-Faire

 “In short, we consider ourselves to be free because no one in our society is allowed unlimited power – no leader, faction, party or ‘class’, no majority, no government, church, corporation, trade or professional association or trade union.
 The secret of its freedom is that it is composed of a multitude of organizations in the constitution of the best of which is reproduced that diffusion of power which is characteristic of the whole.” [p.
 41]

 He was writing about Britain in 1949 – but this is no longer a valid description of British society, which now has more power vested in central government.
 Edmund Burke, in paragraph 293 of Reflections on the French Revolution, argued that distributed power also increases social cohesion:

 “To be attached to the subdivision, to love the little platoon we belong to in society, is the first principle (the germ as it were) of public affections.
 It is the first link in the series by which we proceed towards a love to our country, and to mankind.
 The interest of that portion of social arrangement is a trust in the hands of all those who compose it; and as none but bad men would justify it in abuse, none but traitors would barter it away for their own personal advantage.”

-It is argued, in this form of conservatism, which is also known as ‘laissez-faire’ that it is safer to leave most of the power to institutions and markets – allowing them to make most of the detailed administrative decisions and to evolve naturally.
-This is consistent with neoliberalism (220.127.116.11) in economic decision-making.
+A policy of laissez-faire leaves most power to institutions and markets – allowing them to make most of the detailed administrative decisions and to evolve naturally.
+This is consistent with a neoliberal economic policy (18.104.22.168).